Marie Dressler: Personal life

 Dressler's first marriage was to an American, George Francis Hoeppert (1862 – September 7, 1929), a theatrical manager.
 His surname is sometimes given as Hopper.
 The couple married on May 6, 1894, in Grace Church Rectory, Greenville, New Jersey, as biographer Matthew Kennedy wrote, under her birth name, Leila Marie Koerber.
-Some sources indicate Dressler had a daughter who died as a small child, but this has not been confirmed.
+In 1904, Dressler adopted an incubator baby girl and named her Marie Dressler.

 Her marriage to Hoeppert gave Dressler U.S. citizenship, which was useful later in life, when immigration rules meant permits were needed to work in the United States, and Dressler had to appear before an immigration hearing.
 Ever since her start in the theatre, Dressler had sent a portion of her salary to her parents.
 Her success on Broadway meant she could afford to buy a home and later a farm on Long Island, which she shared with her parents.
 Dressler made several attempts to set up theatre companies or theatre productions of her own using her Broadway proceeds, but these failed and she had to declare bankruptcy several times.